marko-galesic/town-econ/README.md

 - **Type Safety**: Full TypeScript compliance with strict mode
 - **Immutability**: State manipulation functions must be pure and immutable
 - **Turn System Integration**: New game mechanics should integrate with the turn-based progression system
+- **Observer Pattern**: Use the existing `onPhase` hooks for extensibility and monitoring
+- **Phase Safety**: All turn phases should be safe no-ops initially, ready for future implementation

 ## 📄 License